csfeeser/ansible_essentials/loop_challenge.md

 ## Loops Mini-Challenge

 **PART 1-** Take the playbook below and use the `nineties` variable with your `file` task.
 Create all the directories using a for loop.
 Only one task is allowed!
+**SUPER BONUS-** Can you make all the directories lowercase?

 ```yaml
 - name: making dirs